Lundahl & Seitl, Tail of the Hen, 2021

 BE PAIRED UP WITH A STRANGER SOMEWHERE IN THE WORLD

-On Saturday the 5th of June at 7pm (Eindhoven) and 1pm (New York) a portal will open between the audience of STRP Festival and Streaming Museum.
-This is an international event where visitors can enter the artwork from home to be randomly paired up with a stranger inside the APP at that moment.
+To be announced -- A portal will open for our next scheduled international event, where visitors can enter the artwork from home to be randomly paired up with a stranger inside the APP at that moment.

 Tail of the Hen series, 2021